Kiezroy/NCL2025/Individual Game/Log Analysis/Leaked (Medium).md

 ![](../../attachments/Pasted%20image%2020250413131645.png)

 - Area code is 364
-- A simple google loo
+- A simple google reveals that area code belongs to `Kentucky`